APRIL 8, 2026ERA · payer requirements

 Providers have to enroll for the ERA transaction itself, and the payer sends ERAs to the clearinghouse the provider is enrolled with.
 That means a clearinghouse change, PM migration, or payer enrollment cleanup can break remittance receipt without breaking claim submission.

 Many payers also route ERAs using the billing provider TIN, not just the NPI.
-For a multi-location specialty group or multi-state telehealth operation, that matters.
+For a multi-location specialty group or multi-state operation, that matters.
 A change made for one billing setup can affect ERA delivery for other locations that share the same TIN.

 This is why practices sometimes discover the problem late: 837 claim flow looks healthy, but 835 delivery has shifted, stalled, or moved to the wrong destination.